Designing SmartReach's Sales Dialer for High-Volume Calling

-SmartReach Calling App is an outbound calling platform built for high-volume sales teams.
-However, agents were losing momentum mid-call due to jumping between dialers, CRMs & note-taking tools.
+SmartReach Calling App is an outbound calling platform for high-volume sales teams.
+However, agents were losing momentum by switching between dialers, CRMs and note-taking tools.

-The challenge was consolidating everything without stripping the control experienced teams relied on.
+The challenge was consolidating everything without sacrificing the control experienced teams relied on.

 PLATFORMS